clickonchris/zepto-autocomplete-plugin/README.md

 zepto-autocomplete-plugin
 =========================

-This is an english translation of the zepto plugin by created by shaci available here:
+This is an english translation of the zepto autocomplete plugin by created by shaci available here:

 https://github.com/shaci/zepto-autocomplete-plugin